MargaretaSt/github-slideshow/_posts/0000-01-02-MargaretaSt.md

 	layout: slide

-	title: "Welcome to our second slide!"
+	title: "Very welcome to our second slide this wonderful day!"

 	---